andyperlitch/ngx-d3-tooltip/README.md

 ## Usage

-The main idea is that the [`D3TooltipService.createFromComponent`](https://andyperlitch.github.io/ngx-d3-tooltip/injectables/D3TooltipService.html#createFromComponent) method returns a function which is then passed to `d3.Selection.call`:
+The main idea is that the [`D3TooltipService.createFromComponent`](https://andyperlitch.github.io/ngx-d3-tooltip/injectables/D3TooltipService.html#createFromComponent) method returns a function which is then passed to your `d3.Selection.call` :

 ```typescript
 let tooltip = d3TooltipService.createFromComponent(MyComponent, inputs, outputs, options);